robertdavidgraham/robdns/README.md

 # robdns: infrastructure DNS server

-This is a fast, full-featured, authoritative DNS server.
-It can handle over one million queries-per-second per CPU core.
-It is designed to be exposed to the Internet, where even servers that have light loads of only 100,000 queries-per-second may nonetheless be attacked with millions of queries-per-second.

-Currently, it is in "prototype" stage.
-Most of the major functionality is supported, but it still needs more unit tests written.
+This is a fast super-slave DNS server, designed to be constantly attacked on the public Internet.
+The intent is to shield master servers that are hidden behind firewalls.
+The key feature is a built-in custom TCP/IP stack capable of handling millions of DNS queries-per-second per CPU core.

+Currently, this tool is in a prototype stage.
+It parses records and responds to queries on port 53, but it's missing key features such as dynamic updates.

 # Building

+The only dependency is `libpcap-dev` (or `WinPcap`).

-Just type `make` to build the software.
-This works on Windows (MinGW) and Mac, too, although you may optionally use the VS10 and XCode projects instead.
+Just type `make` to build the software on Linux, Mac OS X, and Windows (MinGW).

+The included XCode4 and VS10 projects should also work on Mac and Windows respectively.

 # Running